Wednesday, August 14, 2024

 Fast-forward to a week and a half ago.
 I have my annual exam, but the doctor tells me that the glasses I’ve been wearing don’t have progressive bifocals.
 He assures me his prescription called for them.

-Why don’t I go back to the store and tell them?
+He suggests that I go back to the store and tell them.
 Maybe I’ll get a refund or discount.

 I go to the store and make my case.
 The guy asks me if I have last year’s prescription.
 I tell him the doctor said they should have it on file.
 I wind up having to tell him this twice.